-- 45. When a school is notified of a standard inspection, it is asked to notify all registered parents of registered pupils at the school, including those who have been excluded, are placed in alternative provision, or are away from school. - 46.
+- 53. When a school is notified of a standard inspection, it is asked to notify all registered parents of registered pupils at the school, including those who have been excluded, are placed in alternative provision, or are away from school. - 54.
 Ofsted's email confirming the inspection includes a letter that formally notifies parents.
 It also explains how to use Parent View and how parents can contact inspectors.
-Schools should encourage parents to complete Parent View by placing a link on their website to the Parent View website.
-In addition, inspectors should encourage the school to notify parents using its own electronic systems (such as SMS messages), where these are available. - 47.
+Schools should encourage parents to complete Parent View by placing a link on their website to the Parent View website.29 In addition, inspectors should encourage the school to notify parents using its own electronic systems (such as SMS messages), where these are available. - 55.
 Inspectors will review the evidence from Parent View throughout the inspection to ensure that all online responses received during the inspection are taken into account.
-If the response rate for Parent View is low, inspectors may take steps during the inspection to gather further evidence of parents' views.
+If the response rate for Parent View is low, inspectors may take steps during the inspection to gather further evidence of parents' views. - 56.
+Inspectors will also take into account any other evidence from parents, including the results of any past surveys the school has carried out or commissioned. - 57.
+If individual parents raise serious issues, inspectors should follow these up with the school and record its response. - 58.
+During integrated inspections of boarding or residential special schools, social care regulatory inspectors will take account of the views that parents have given on Parent View about the school's boarding or residential provision.
+Views of pupils, local authorities that place and fund pupils in schools, boarders or residential pupils and boarding staff will have been gathered through Ofsted's annual point-in-time surveys (see Annex A). - 59.
+The views of the staff at schools are gathered through a questionnaire, which the inspection support administrator sends to the school by email alongside the formal notification of inspection letter.
+The school is asked to distribute the questionnaire to all staff apart from those in the boarding provision, whose views will have already been sought through the point-in-time survey.